-In case you will leave the food open at night, it might attract wild animals when camping in Ladakh which can end you up in trouble.
-Always try to pack up all your food after cooking and do not leave it in open.
+In case you will leave the food open at night, it might attract wild animals when camping in Ladakh, which can end you up in trouble.
+Always try to pack up all your food after cooking and do not leave it open.

 You do not want to get in the tussle with some animals in Ladakh 🙂 🙂

 Last but not least, PLEASE, NEVER litter in the Himalayas and NEVER disturb the flora and fauna up there in the remote Himalayas.
 Please take all non-biodegradable waste back with you and leave nothing but footprints.
 In addition to it, you must be aware of the Tips for Responsible Travel in the Himalayas.

 I hope the above tips on camping in Ladakh will help you be aware of common practices and know-how on camping at such places in the Himalayas.
 These tips should help you answer any questions about your upcoming camping trip to Ladakh.

 Have a travel question??
 You can follow me on Instagram and ask your travel questions in a direct message on Instagram too.
 I also conduct a weekly Q&A session every Saturday evening on Instagram, so see you there.